Best Compact First Aid Kits for Field Use: Top Picks for Outdoor Enthusiasts

 • Basic tourniquet included

-• Limited space for larger items
+• Limited room for larger items

 THRIAID Compact Trauma Kit